 This is the first of two courses in the graduate phonology sequence (200A-201).
-This quarter we look at the relationship between constraints and processes, comparing SPE1, OT2, and theories in between.
-The focus throughout is on theory comparison: what kinds of constraint-process interactions exist, and what kind of theory can capture them?
+This quarter we look at the relationship between constraints and processes, comparing SPE1, OT2, and theories in between, with a focus on theory comparison: what kinds of constraints, processes, or interactions thereof exist do we want to posit to account for phonological phenomena?

-We will also spend some time on representational issues (autosegmentalism and metrical stress theory) which are not always relevant to the theory comparison but will be needed to read the literature.
+We will also study some representational issues (autosegmentalism and metrical stress theory) that are not always relevant to the theory comparison but are needed to read the literature.